-SEPTEMBER 1977 VOL. 3 • NO. 1
+SEPTEMBER 1978 VOL. 4 • NO. 1

-This catalog is an official bulletin of Texas Tech University School of Medicine containing policies, regulations, procedures and fees in effect as the publication went to press.
+This catalog is an official bulletin of Texas Tech University School of Medicine containing policies, regulations, procedures, programs, courses, schedules, and fees in effect as the publication went to press.
 The School of Medicine reserves the right to make changes at any time to reflect current board policies, administrative regulations and procedures, amendments by state law and fee changes.